tech on the net

 1017 single characters with the character set name

-start_position and length are optional parameters.
-They determines which portion of the internal representation to display.
-If these parameters are omitted, the dump function will display the entire internal representation in decimal notation.
+If the return_format, start_position and length parameters are omitted, the DUMP function will return the entire internal representation in decimal notation.

 Applies To